fritzel56/hosting-jupyter-lab-on-gce/README.md

 ## Motivation

-I was taking part in a mentoring program and wanted to find a way that we could share a compute environment.
-This would allow us to simplify the troubleshooting process as both parties are using the same environment.
-I decided that JupyterLab hosted in a cloud environment would work well.
+I was taking part in a mentoring program and wanted to find a way that I could share a compute environment with my mentee.
+Having a hosted JupyterLab instance would allow us to simplify the troubleshooting process as both parties are using the same environment.

 ## Thanks to